4ppsec/virustotal-api-v2/README.md

 Python scripts to interact with the virustotal.com [Public API](https://www.virustotal.com/en/documentation/public-api/)

 ## Dependencies
-python requests module (pip install requests) - this is essential only when uploading files for scan
+python requests module (pip install requests) - essential only when uploading files for scan

 ## How to use
 ### Get api key